-The summit of Veliki Čuk is rising above the left orographic bank of the Velika Paklenica canyon – the right side of the gorge is named Klanci - between Aniča kuk on the left and Mali Čuk on the right, just in front of the impressive and mighty pillar of Debeli Čuk.
+The summit of Veliki Čuk is located above the left orographic bank of the Velika Paklenica canyon – the right side of the gorge is named Klanci - between Aniča kuk on the left and Mali Čuk on the right, just in front of the impressive and mighty pillar of Debeli Čuk.

 Veliki Čuk has a complex structure, showing ridges, chimneys and pillars.
 The rock surface is divided into three main sectors: the North Face, the NW face and the West face.
 There are different fine climbs, the route described in the following chapter is a nice combinatiom of a modern route, Water Song, and a classic route, the Sjeverno Rebro, meaning Northern Ridge because the route climbs on the Northern ridge of Veliki Cuk.
 This combination is wonderful, on excellent limestone beautifully engraved with homogeneous difficulties that don't exceed the French grade 5c.

 The canyon of Velika Paklenica is very close to Starigrad (40 km. from Zadar), a village lying on the Dalmatian coast, just at the entrance of the canyon.
 A narrow asphalt road is starting in Starigrad from the main coastal road and getting the ancient traditional village of Marasovici; besides this ancient settlement are lying the first parking-area and the small Paklenica National Park office (tickets and info).
 You must stop at the bar closing the route to buy the entrance ticket.
 After 2 km. the narrow road ends to the last parking area, just at the start of Klanci canyon.

 There are two options to get to Starigrad from Italy, Austria or Slovenia:

 - the coast road starting from Rijeka and running along the Adriatic coast, shorter and panoramic but having often an intense traffic (180 km. from Rijeka to Starigrad)